MBODM/DotNetBinariesSize/README.md

 ### What it is

-After a short discussion about Rust and Go, with a friend of mine (greetings to Stefan), we thought about how much minimal size some different self-contained .NET executables/binaries may have (when compiled with "minimum output size" options, like Trimming).
+After a short discussion about Rust and Go, with a friend of mine (greetings to Stefan), we thought about how much minimal size some different self-contained .NET binaries (executables) may have (when compiled with "minimum output size" options, like Trimming).
 Therefore i thought it´s a good idea to quickly test this on my own.
 I just used this GitHub repo to have some place to save the projects and share the results.

 So, really nothing special here (translation: _super lame_). 😁